Esther (Handel): Synopsis

 Esther, a Jewish orphan, lived with her relative Mordecai, an advisor to King Ahaseurus of Persia.
 Mordecai had discovered and prevented a conspiracy to assassinate the King.
 Ahaseurus, having rejected his previous wife, selected Esther as his spouse.
 The Prime Minister, Haman, became enraged when Mordecai refused to bow to him, Mordecai stating that he would bow only to his God.
 The first version of "Esther" opens as Haman decides to order the extermination of all Jews throughout the Persian empire as retaliation for Mordecai's insult to him.
 The Jews, meanwhile, are celebrating Esther's accession as Queen of Persia but their happiness turns to mourning when they hear the news that the slaughter of all Jews has been ordered.
 Esther asks Mordecai why he is displaying grief by being dressed in sackcloth and ashes and he tells her the King has followed his Prime Minister's advice to order the extermination of the Jews.
 He asks Esther to appeal to her husband to rescind the order, but she explains that it is forbidden upon pain of death to approach the King without being sent for.
 She decides to take this risk anyway and goes to see the King, who pardons her breach of protocol in approaching him without invitation and offers to grant any petition she asks.
 Esther only requests that the King and Haman will attend a banquet hosted by herself.
 At the dinner, Esther reminds the King that Mordecai had saved his life and reveals her Jewish origin.
 She tells the King that the order to exterminate the Jews is directed against Mordecai and herself.
 Haman had prepared a gallows on which to hang Mordecai, but the King orders Haman himself to be executed there.
 The Jews give thanks to God for their deliverance.

 Musical features

-Notable among the arias is "Tune your harps with cheerful noise", with pizzicato string accompaniment; an actual harp is used in the orchestra in the following aria.
+Notable among the arias is "Tune Your Harps to Cheerful Strains," with pizzicato string accompaniment; an actual harp is used in the orchestra in the following aria.
 The work ends with a lengthy and grandiose choral movement.